shinichi81/go-monitoring/README.md

 ### Models Layer

 This layer is a layer that will save the model in use on the domain and other domains.
-This layer can be accessed by all layers and by all domains
+This layer can be accessed by all layers and by all domains.
 Same as Entities, will used in all layer.
 This layer, will store any Object’s Struct and it’s method.
-Example : Article, Student, Book.
+Example : Article, Student, Book, Any entities, or model will stored here.

 ### Repository Layer
 Repository will store any Database handler.
 Querying, or Creating/ Inserting into any database will stored here.
 This layer will act for CRUD to database only.
 No business process happen here.
 Only plain function to Database.